falccodes/the-nEWS-hub/README.md

-# news
+# the nEWS hub

-A new Flutter application.
+A new Flutter application to view all that is going on around India!

 ## Getting Started